Virginia Field: Recognition

 Field has a star at 1751 Vine Street, Los Angeles on the Hollywood Walk of Fame, dedicated 8 February 1960.

 Marriages

 Field married three times.
 Her spouses included actors Paul Douglas and Willard Parker.
-Douglas and she had a daughter, Margaret Field Douglas (born 1945).
+Douglas and she had a daughter, Margaret Field Douglas.
 In 1947, she married Howard Grode, a composer and musician.

 Death

 Field died of cancer on 2 January 1992.
 She was cremated and her ashes scattered at sea.